PulkitGiddu/Virtual-Memory/README.md

 - The output of the simulator will be written to a file called `output_vm.txt`.

 # File structure
-`main.cpp`: The main C++ source file containing the implementation of the virtual memory simulator
+`vm.cpp`: The main C++ source file containing the implementation of the virtual memory simulator

 `page.h`: The header file defining the Page class used to represent a page in virtual memory